The Adventures of Portland Bill: VHS releases

 FilmFair Fun had released one single video containing five double-length stories from the first series on it:

 Sometime during 1988, FilmFair Fun had also released an extended single video with six double-length stories from the first series on it:

 Snapdragon Video released a collection of 10 Portland Bill stories from the second series:

-In the 1990s on 17 July 1995, Castle Communications Plc released three videos with four double-length episodes each:
+On 17 July 1995, Castle Communications Plc released three videos with four double-length episodes each:

-DVD Releases
+DVD releases

 Abbey Home Media released two DVDs containing twenty four episodes from the first season.
 The episodes are presented in single bill format and do not include the songs that were originally featured between two episodes each.